Your Pricing Project Starts Here

 - Conduct voice-of-customer research (qualitative interviews and/or an online survey) on perceived value and willingness to pay.
-This research shouldn’t be positioned as “pricing research”, but rather include pricing-related questions as part of a broader conversation about the customer’s buying process, the value/ROI they’ve seen, what additional capabilities they’d like to see, and what they’d like to see improved about their experience.
-I recommend that this research include a healthy cross-section of accounts, ideally including either lost prospects or churned customers rather than just those who are already happy.
+This research shouldn’t be positioned as “pricing research,” but rather include pricing-related questions as part of a broader conversation about the customer’s buying process, the value/ROI they’ve seen, what additional capabilities they’d like to see, and what they’d like to see improved about their experience.
+We recommend that this research include a healthy cross-section of accounts, ideally including either lost prospects or churned customers rather than just those who are already happy.

 - Translate voice-of-customer findings into specific recommendations about pricing and packaging changes.